Liam-DeVoe/liam-devoe.github.io/content/pages/about.md

 I don't use social media; but I'd love [to chat](/chat) if you email me at `orionldevoe@gmail.com` instead!

-[^1]: It also happens to be the most used property-based testing library, ever.
+[^1]: Hypothesis also happens to be the most used property-based testing library, ever.